 Where can sexual harassment take place?

-Sexual harassment can happen in the workplace, but it can also happen anywhere work related, including hotels, bars, taxis, function centres or restaurants.
+Sexual harassment can happen in the workplace – so that means in the office, or the work site – but importantly, it can also happen anywhere that is work related – so that means hotels, bars, conference and function centres, taxis, and restaurants.

-It can also happen via text messages and on social media.
+It can also happen via text message and on social media.

 It can also happen in:

 - shops, restaurants, or anywhere that goods and services are provided (sexual harassment can be perpetrated by customers towards staff or by staff towards customers)